verdaccio/verdaccio/README.md

 ### FAQ / Contact / Troubleshoot

-If you have any issue you can try the following options, do no desist to ask or check our issues database, perhaps someone has asked already what you are looking for.
+If you have any issue you can try the following options.
+Do no hesitate to ask or check our issues database.
+Perhaps someone has asked already what you are looking for.

 - [Blog](https://verdaccio.org/blog/)
 - [Donations](https://github.com/sponsors/verdaccio)